-Spray recommended residual insecticides, such as Bifen IT, D-Fense SC or Cyper WP.
+Spray recommended residual insecticides, such as LamdaStar UltraCap 9.7 or Cyper WSP.
 Apply these insecticides outdoors to window frames, door

 frames, soffits and eaves as well as any other areas that are vulnerable